Stephen Johnson Field: Jurisprudence

-Field wrote 544 opinions, more than any other justice save for Justice Samuel Miller, John P. Stevens, and Clarence Thomas (by comparison, Chief Justice Marshall wrote 508 opinions in his 34 years on the court).
+Field wrote 544 opinions, more than any other justice save for Samuel Miller, John P. Stevens, and Clarence Thomas (by comparison, Chief Justice Marshall wrote 508 opinions in his 34 years on the court).
 According to journalist Brian Doherty, "Field was one of the pioneers of the concept (beloved by many libertarian legal thinkers) of substantive due process – the notion that the due process protected by the Fourteenth Amendment applied not merely to procedures but to the substance of laws as well."
 Field's vocal advocacy of substantive due process was illustrated in his dissents to the Slaughter-House Cases and Munn v.
 Illinois.
 In the Slaughter-House Cases, Justice Field's dissent focused on the Privileges or Immunities clause, not the Due Process clause (which was important in the dissent of Justice Bradley as well as the dissent of Justice Swayne).
 In both Munn v.
 Illinois and Mugler v.
 Kansas, Justice Field based his dissent on the protection of property interests by the Due Process clause.
 One of Field's most notable opinions was his majority opinion in Pennoyer v.
 Neff, which set the standard on personal jurisdiction for the next 100 years.
 His views on due process were eventually adopted by the court's majority after he left the Supreme Court.
 In other cases he helped end the income tax (Pollock v.
 Farmers' Loan and Trust Company), limited antitrust law (United States v.
 E.C.
 Knight Company), and limited the power of the Interstate Commerce Commission.
 He also joined the majority in Plessy v.
 Ferguson that upheld racial segregation.
 Field dissented in the landmark case Strauder v.
 West Virginia, where the majority opinion held that the exclusion of African-Americans from juries violated the Fourteenth Amendment's Equal Protection Clause.

 Early in his career, Field wrote opinions against California's laws discriminating against the Chinese immigrants to that state.
 Serving as an individual jurist in district court, he notably struck down the so-called 'Pigtail Ordinance' in 1879, which was regarded as discriminating against Chinese, making him unpopular with the Californian public.
 In his 1884 district court ruling, In re Look Tin Sing, he declared that children born in U.S. jurisdictions are U.S. citizens regardless of ancestry.
 However, as a member of the U.S. Supreme Court, he penned opinions infused with racist anti-Chinese-American rhetoric, most notably in his majority opinion in The Chinese Exclusion Case, Chae Chan Ping v.
 United States, 130 U.S. 581 (1889), and in his dissent in Chew Heong v.
 United States, 112 U.S. 536 (1884).